aiaugments-collab/AugmentOs/README.md

 ## License

-AugmentOS is open source under the [AGPL-3.0 license](LICENSE).
+AugmentOS is licensed under the [AGPL-3.0 license](LICENSE).

 ##

 <p align="center">
-Built with ❤️ for the open source community
+Built with ❤️ for the community
 </p>